chaseentertainment/attention/README.md

 # attention
 minimal graphical music player

-# known issues
-- does not skip to the next track when the window is not being drawn, attention is therefore not conveniently usable at the moment

 # features
 - select a library of audio files
 - automatically play next song